Stay with locals in Bali: What to expect

 The price per person is 2.000.000 IDR (~ 145 USD).
 This includes three meals per day, transportation, community, private room, bathroom, activities such as cooking, visiting their stunning local temple, a walkthrough in the rice fields and much more.

 Expect to go back to basic during your stay.
-A basic room, with double bed and fan, an outdated bathroom but it has hot water.
+A basic room, with a double bed and fan, an outdated bathroom but it has hot water.
 Taking children is no problem.
 They will have the time of there lives with all the local kids around.

 The price for the stay includes transportation from and to your hotel, all meals, and you support the family and the Gadungan town community.